michaelangelopineda/ms2-lumiere/TESTING.md

 - **5. As a user (scented candle aficionado), I want to know the opening hours So that I will know what time I can visit and buy candles.**
         -There is a dedicated section in the Stores Page regarding the opening hours of the shops.

+1. On the Home at the top right corner of the page, click the Stores button (desktop)/  Toggler menu (hamburger icon) and click Stores on the dropdeown menu (mobile)
+2. Scroll down to view the opening hours.

 - Desktop
 ![How to view the opening hours](docs/user-story-testing-img/openinghours-desktop.png)